 That spirit of joyful hybridisation lives on in Seven on Seven, which seeks to interrogate the roles of art and technology in contemporary culture, and in the process explore possibilities offered by collaboration by means of deep conversation between figures from each separate industry.
 Past pairs have included Tumblr founder David Karp with hyper-referential LA filmmaker Ryan Trecartin and Foursquare CEO Dennis Crowley with surveillance-obsessed artist Jill Magid.

-Dazed have the exclusive on the line-up of the event, which will happen on 27 October:
+Dazed has the exclusive on the line-up of the event, which will happen on 27 October:

 Haroon Mirza and Ryder Ripps (OKFocus)